werf/website/applications_guide_en/nodejs/100_basic/20_cluster_docker_desktop.md

 ### Hosts

 This tutorial assumes that the cluster (in fact, its Nginx Ingress controller) is located at `example.com`, and its registry is accessible at `registry.example.com`.
 We will be using this domain and its subdomains in the configs.
-If you use other addresses, adjust the configuration accordingly.
+If you are using different addresses, adjust the configuration accordingly.

 Insert the following lines in `/etc/hosts`: